blinkupsdk/docs/README.md

 More webhook types exist (announcements, prize-draw winners, and others).
-The complete, always up-to-date list — with the exact payload schema of every webhook enabled for *your* integration — is available as an OpenAPI/Swagger document; ask your bLinkup contact for your integration's documentation link.
+The complete, always up-to-date list — with the exact payload schema of every webhook enabled for *your* integration — is available as an OpenAPI/Swagger document; ask your BlinkUp contact for your integration's documentation link.

 ### Connection types